aghstrategies/com.aghstrategies.usermover/README.md

 ## TODOS:

-1. Debug using entityref for custom usermover entity (getlist) -- cant get it to default.
-2. Move confirm code to js and get rid of the confirm page
+1. Move confirm code to js and get rid of the confirm page
-3. Update documentation
+2. Update documentation